 A/B Testing or Split Testing.

 There are a lot of variables when it comes to an email campaign.
-The subject line you use, the text in the body of the email, the calls-to-action, the imagery … all of it will have a different impact.
+The subject line you use, the text in the body of the email, the calls-to-action, the imagery – all of these factors combine to encourage the reader to take an action.

 It’s hard to predict what will work best, which is where A/B testing comes in.

 With this method, you’ll create multiple variables of the same email—for example, using emojis in one subject line, all caps in another, and regular text in the third.
-Then you’ll compare how these performed using that data to craft better emails next time.
+Then you’ll compare how each version performed and keep the most successful version to craft better emails next time.

 Opt-in and Double Opt-In.

-No one likes being signed up for an email mailing list without consent, which is why it’s important to build in opt-in options for your users.
+No one likes being signed up for an email mailing list without consent, which is why it’s important to build opt-in options for your users.
+This means that a visitor to your website, when purchasing a product or signing up for a service, is asked to confirm if they are happy to receive marketing emails from your brand.

-A double opt-in is exactly what it sounds like—you give users two chances to opt in.
-The second usually comes in the form of a quick email asking people to verify their email address.
+A double opt-in is where you give users two chances to opt in.
+The second usually comes in the form of a quick email asking users to verify their email address.
+This is sometimes also called a ‘confirmed opt in’.

-This is a good move for small businesses, as it makes sure that people will receive your emails (rather than going to spam), and will ensure your subscribers really do want to hear from you.
+This is usually a good move for small businesses, as it makes sure that people receive your emails (rather than them going to spam), and ensures your subscribers really do want to hear from you.